I joined the Angels & Entrepreneurs Network (www.angelsentrepreneurs.com) 6 months ago and I must say that it is not living up to my expectations.

 Con: First, why would we need a “Neil’s Take?”
 Isn’t he already promoting the company?
 And, although the “Hot Seat” and “Deep Dive” sessions are usually filled with good facts, they sometimes aren’t available until weeks after the startup shows up in the network.

-the startup was sold out at least once (they can only ask for a certain amount of money) before either the “Hot Seat” or “Deep Dive” have been published.
+The startup was sold out at least once (they can only ask for a certain amount of money) before either the “Hot Seat” or “Deep Dive” had been published.
 So, they are sometimes “too little, too late.”

 Pro: I like that I get emails whenever a new startup is listed and when the “Hot Seat” sessions are live on the network.

 Con: They are now sending out 5X as many spam emails as they do real ones.